biona001/biona001/README.md

 **I am a contributor for** (at least 5 commits):

++ [bge_analysis](https://github.com/atgu/bge_analysis): Python, R, and Julia code for imputation and quality control scripts used for the blended genome-exome (BGE) data.
 + [QuasiCopula.jl](https://github.com/OpenMendel/QuasiCopula.jl): Implements a new class of distribution (Quasi-Copulas) that captures correlation among non-Gaussian random variables efficiently
 + [SnpArrays.jl](https://github.com/OpenMendel/SnpArrays.jl): Julia package for handling binary PLINK formatted data.
 It has the **fastest** (matrix)-(vector) multiplication routine for compressed PLINK files as far as I know.
 + [MendelKinship.jl](https://github.com/OpenMendel/MendelKinship.jl): Calculates various empirical and theoretical kinship coefficients, based on pedigree or genotype data.